Foundation Degree in Pensions Administration and Management

 - Career planning/goal setting to fit with the ever changing world of work

 - Recognising and using opportunities for the transfer of own skills, especially work based skills

 - Consideration of evidence for accreditation of prior learning and experience

 - Application of learning which enables personal development leading to enrichment of skills, knowledge and best performance

 The Foundation Degree in Pensions Administration and Management delivers work based blended learning.
-Each module consists of one module review day which is face to face and at various locations throughout the UK, a two hour tutorial which will be provided either face to face or online depending on your geographical location and home study through the CIPP’s student website.
+Each module consists of one module review day which is face to face and at various locations throughout the UK, a two hour tutorial which will be provided either face to face or online depending on your geographical location and home study through the HOW college student.

 HOW MUCH DOES IT COST?

 Full course fee: £2495 + VAT per year